Orthogonal Representation Learning for Estimating Causal Quantities: ORTHOGONAL REPRESENTATION LEARNING

-\textbf{(i)~Is Assumption~\ref{ass:manifold} reasonable?} This assumption has two main parts: (i)~Eq.~\eqref{eq:valid-repr} and (ii)~H\"older smoothness. (i)~Eq.~\eqref{eq:valid-repr} describes so-called \emph{valid representations} \citep{melnychuk2024bounds} or, alternatively, \emph{outcome mean sufficient representations} \citep{christgau2024efficient}.
+\textbf{(i)~Is Assumption~\ref{ass:manifold} reasonable?} This assumption has two main parts: (i)~Eq.~\eqref{eq:valid-repr} and (ii)~H\"older smoothness of the pullback $J^*$. (i)~Eq.~\eqref{eq:valid-repr} describes so-called \emph{valid representations} \citep{melnychuk2024bounds} or, alternatively, \emph{outcome mean sufficient representations} \citep{christgau2024efficient}.
 It means that the low-dimensional representation $\Phi^*$ has to contain all the sufficient information to model the ground-truth CAPOs/CATE.
-The condition (ii) additionally requires that the representation function ``smoothens'' the original covariate space.
-That is, when $C_{\Phi^*} \ge 1$, the representation expands the original space; and when $s_{\Phi^*} \le 1$, it projects or averages irrelevant dimensions of $\mathcal{X}$.
+A trivial example of a valid representation is $\Phi^* = (\mu_0^x(x), \mu_1^x(x)) \in \mathbb{R}^2$.
+The condition (ii) additionally requires that the representation pullback $J^*$ is H\"older smooth and, when $L^{J^*}$ is sufficiently small, it contracts the representation space.
+For example, by properties of H\"older smooth functions (see Appendix~\ref{app:background}), when $L^{J^*} \le 1/\sqrt{d_{\phi^*}}$, $\operatorname{Lip}(J^*) \le 1$.
+Alternatively, Assumption~\ref{ass:manifold} states that, (i)~when $ d_{\phi^*} \ll d_x$, the representation projects or averages irrelevant dimensions of $\mathcal{X}$; and, (ii)~when $L^{J^*}$ is sufficiently small, the representation smoothens/expands the original covariate space $\mathcal{X}$ (\ie, when $s^x \ge 1$ and $L^{J^*} \le 1/\sqrt{d_{\phi^*}}$, then $\operatorname{Lip}(\Phi^*) \ge \operatorname{Lip}(J^*)^{-1} \ge 1$).